AlbertWhite/site-v2.0/src/data/blogs/designsystem.md

 #### 5. Version management

-An update of library needs to be accompanied with a new version in package.json.
-If the project is hosted on git, there should be a new tag pushed.
+An update of the library needs to be accompanied with a new version in package.json.
+If the project is hosted on git, a new tag will be pushed for the new version.

-Terminal commands:
+In Terminal, the commands are:

 ```js
 npm version //update package.json and create a new tag
 git push --follow-tags // push tags
 ```

-And then we can update the version for this dependency in package.json of client project.
+And then we can update the version for this dependency in package.json of the main project who imports it:

 `"exterior-ui-lib": "git+https://github.com/AlbertWhite/Styled-system-and-storybook.git#v1.0.11"`

 #### 6. Storybook

-It's a must to have storybook in react design system to be able to see and debug our design system.
+Storybook is necessary for a react based Design system, to be able to demonstrate and debug.

-The official tutorial of storybook is very clear, here is my version of [storybook config with typescript](https://github.com/AlbertWhite/react-design-system-with-typescript-storybook/blob/master/.storybook/main.js).
+The official tutorial of storybook is well written, and here is my [storybook config with typescript](https://github.com/AlbertWhite/react-design-system-with-typescript-storybook/blob/master/.storybook/main.js) in the demo..

 #### 7. Optional: Typescript

-We can also integrate typescript in design system just by adding some extra config for webpack and create tsconfig.js for typescript configuration.
+We can also integrate typescript in Design system just by adding some extra config for webpack, and creating tsconfig.js for configurer typescript.
 The official documentation is well written, or you can check how it is done in the [demo](https://github.com/AlbertWhite/react-design-system-with-typescript-storybook)

 #### 8. Optional: Styled System

-[Styled System](https://styled-system.com/) lets you quickly build custom UI components with constraint-based style props, which means, you can add js like props to control css.
+[Styled System](https://styled-system.com/) lets you quickly build custom UI components with constraint-based style props, which means, you can add js-like props to control css.
 It's built upon styled components.

-Styled system is really useful to create container component, for example `<Box>`, `<Flex>`.
+Styled system is really useful to create container components, for example `<Box>`, `<Flex>`.

-Here is a simple example:
+Here is an example:

 The definition of [a component](https://github.com/AlbertWhite/react-design-system-with-typescript-storybook/blob/master/src/components/atoms/Box/index.tsx) with styled-system: